corbinq/apex/doc/input_files.md

     PC2  -0.0097     -0.0059     -0.0025     -0.0064
     PC3   0.0067      0.0096     -0.0036     -0.0041
 ```
-Covariate files should be white-space delimited.
-Uncompressed or GZIP/BGZIP-compressed white-space delimited text files are supported.
+Uncompressed or GZIP/BGZIP-compressed white-space delimited text files are supported for covariate data.
 Users are encouraged to verify that their covariate data matrix has full column rank.

 ## Genetic relatedness and kinship matrices
 **Relevant flags:** `--grm {FILE}`, `--kin {FILE}`. <br />